-Laser-Assisted In Situ Keratomileusis (LASIK), a form of laser vision correction, reshapes the part of the eye known as the cornea to possibly reduce or eliminate the need for glasses or contact lenses in cases of myopia (nearsightedness), hyperopia (farsightedness), and astigmatism (ovalness).
+Photorefractive keratectomy (PRK), a form of laser vision correction, reshapes the part of the eye known as the cornea to possibly reduce or eliminate the need for glasses or contact lenses in cases of myopia (nearsightedness), hyperopia (farsightedness), and astigmatism (ovalness).
 There are two primary techniques for reshaping the cornea with laser surgery, PRK and LASIK.
 Both procedures are able to treat myopia, hyperopia, and astigmatism but have benefits, limitations and risks.
 In both forms of laser vision correction, the transparent cornea at the front of the eye is reshaped with your prescription.
 PRK or photorefractive keratectomy sculpts the surface layer of the cornea, while LASIK reshapes the inner corneal layers with the excimer laser.
 The excimer laser produces a cool beam of ultraviolet light energy, capable of removing very precise amounts of corneal tissue to change the shape or curvature of the cornea and potentially improve your vision.

+There is a modification of the PRK procedure in which an attempt is made at preserving the surface layer of cells (epithelium) during the laser treatment, and replacing that layer at the conclusion of the procedure.
+This modified PRK procedure is sometimes referred to as LASEK, but it resembles PRK much more than the similar sounding LASIK procedure.
+We will use the term "PRK" to encompass both traditional PRK and modified PRK/LASEK.

-The LASIK procedure is a newer, more advanced form of keratomileusis, a procedure that has been practiced in South America and Europe for over 30 years.
-LASIK is performed on an out patient basis and takes 10 - 20 minutes to complete.
+PRK is performed on an outpatient basis and takes only 15 - 20 minutes to complete.
 Although patients sometimes feel some pressure sensation, the procedure is generally painless.
 Topical anesthetic drops are used to numb the eye and an eyelid holder is used to prevent blinking.
-Patients focus on a red target light throughout the procedure.
-In LASIK, a protective corneal flap is created either using a sophisticated surgical instrument known as a microkeratome, or by use of a Femtosecond "bladeless" laser.
-The protective flap is about 30% of the corneal thickness and is hinged beneath the upper eyelid.
-A LASIK suction ring holds the eye in position while the automated microkeratome creates the corneal flap.
-The femtosecond laser creates the flap by using tiny rapid pulses of laser light.
-Each pulse of light passes harmlessly through the cornea and forms a microscopic bubble at a specific depth and position.
-Patients are unable to see the corneal flap being made as the vision becomes gray when the suction is applied and the red target light disappears until the flap is completed.
-Most patients sense some pressure but the microkeratome incision and femtosecond laser technique are painless.
-When the laser pulses are completed, the corneal flap is replaced and the natural suction within the cornea seals the corneal flap within 1-5 minutes.
-No sutures are needed as the corneal flap seals rapidly.
-A bandage contact lens may be required, and a protective eye shield or protective goggles may be used.
-Although the vision is blurry immediately following LASIK, patients are able to blink normally and there is rapid overnight visual improvement.
+The self-regenerating surface layer of cells (epithelium) is removed from the center of the cornea either by wiping or with the assistance of alcohol solution.
+(In PRK this layer is discarded; in modified PRK (LASEK), an attempt is made to preserve this epithelial layer in order to encourage faster healing) Patients focus on a red target light throughout the procedure.
+When the laser pulses are completed, a bandage contact lens will be placed, and a protective eye shield will be needed.
+Although the vision is blurry immediately following PRK, patients are able to blink normally and there is gradual visual improvement.
+Usually the bandage contact lens is removed after several days, and vision is often adequate for daily activities after a week.

-SECTION 3: LASIK INDICATIONS, CONTRAINDICATIONS AND PERI-OPERATIVE CARE
+SECTION 3: PRK INDICATIONS, CONTRAINDICATIONS AND PERI-OPERATIVE CARE